 Although he and his friends barely made it out of Jumanji alive, Spencer (Alex Wolff) has struggled to move on.
-The game is cursed, and pulls people from the real-world inside the game.
+The game is cursed, and it pulls people from the real-world into the game.
 There are deadly challenges and threats around every corner, but the only way out is to finish the game.
-You have three lives, but if you lose all three, then you die for real.
+Players have three lives, but if they lose all three, then they die in the real world.
 Although playing the game again is a huge risk, Spencer got to play as Dr. Bravestone (Dwayne Johnson) who is the type of person that Spencer wants to be in real life.

 The Pros & Cons

 The Impersonations (+6pts)

 Spencer’s Plan (-2pts)